 OCR offers on-screen tests for qualifications in the Cambridge Technicals 2016 suite.
-This page provides guidance on how to get started, including links to detailed step-by-step instructions and videos.
+This page provides guidance on how to get started, including links to detailed step-by-step instructions.

 To offer OCR on-screen tests, you need to become approved and then set up to use the on-screen test system, Surpass:

-The software required to deliver the on-screen tests is known as SecureClient.
-This must be installed on all test computers.
+The software required to deliver the on-screen tests is known as SecureClient and this must be installed on all test computers.

-To confirm you can use SecureClient, check your computers meet the minimum specifications required as listed on the Secure Delivery screen.
-You can download SecureClient and view troubleshooting advice too.
+To confirm you can use SecureClient, check your computers meet the minimum specifications required.
+You can download SecureClient and view troubleshooting advice in the Secure Delivery tab.

-For every schedule created, one or more records are added to the Schedule tab.
-These can be viewed by session or by candidate and will be locked 24 hours before the start date.
-Once locked, a keycode is created for each scheduled candidate; you can view keycodes on the Invigilate tab (not all options on the Invigilate screen shown in the video are available).
+For every schedule created, one or more records are added to the Schedule screen.
+For live tests, these will be locked 5 days before the start date.
+For practice tests, they will be locked 24 hours before the start date.
+Once locked, a keycode is created for each scheduled candidate.
+You can view keycodes in the Invigilate screen.
 The candidates need to enter their keycodes to start their test and a PIN may optionally be used as well.

-Before any test sitting the room should be set up and the equipment prepared taking the relevant instructions for conducting exams (OCR ICE or JCQ ICE) into account.
+Before any test sitting the room should be set up and the equipment prepared taking the relevant JCQ Instructions for conducting examinations into account.

 You can download tests in advance if the Internet connection is slow, unreliable or you want the tests to be sat offline.

-During the test sitting, the invigilator can monitor the candidate’s progress from the Invigilate tab in Surpass from where it is possible to:
+During the test sitting, the invigilator can monitor the candidate’s progress from the Invigilate screen in Surpass from where it is possible to:

-Practice tests allow you to familiarise yourselves with the assessments and give students an idea of the type of questions they may face in a live test.
-The practice tests run anonymously in a browser window and needs to have Flash player installed in the browser to run.
-The practice tests provide different degrees of feedback.
+Practice tests allow you to become familiar with the assessments and give candidates an idea of the type of questions they may face in a live test.
+The practice tests can be delivered in two ways:

-Please be aware that you will need to install Surpass Viewer to use these tests.
-Please download the viewer here
+Note that you will need to download and install Surpass Viewer to run these practice tests anonymously.

 For all tests except Level 2 Cambridge Technicals in Digital Media unit 2C and Level 3 Cambridge Technicals in Performing Art unit 2C (see below), candidates use SecureClient to sit the test.
-In most cases, this restricts access to other applications on the computer.
+This restricts access to other applications on the computer.

 The candidate navigates through the test entering their responses, accessing any linked source material and uploading worked files as required by the test.
 The time remaining is displayed at the top of the screen and warnings pop up at five and 15 minutes remaining.

-The candidate can finish the test before the time expires and the completed test is uploaded if an Internet connection is present.
+The candidate can finish the test before the time expires or it will finish automatically when the time expires.
+The candidate’s responses are uploaded if an Internet connection is present.

-The tests show with a finished status in the Invigilate tab.
-Depending on the test, the result will either be available immediately in the Results tab or be available to an examiner for marking.
+The tests show with a finished status in the Invigilate screen.
+Depending on the test, the result will either be available immediately in the Results screen or be available to a teacher or an examiner for marking.

-A number of reports including unofficial result slips for all tests and detailed learner feedback for certain qualifications can be generated.
+Several reports including unofficial result slips for all tests and detailed learner feedback can be generated in the Results screen.